 Metformin and other insulin-sensitising medicines

 Metformin is a medicine that is commonly used to treat people with type 2 diabetes.
 It makes the body's cells more sensitive to insulin.
 This may result in a decrease in the blood level of insulin which may help to counteract the underlying cause of PCOS - see above.
-Other newer insulin-sensitising medicines include pioglitazone.
-This is not currently recommended for PCOS.
 For certain people with PCOS, a specialist may advise that metformin be taken.
 However, further research is needed to confirm the role of these medicines in the treatment of PCOS.

 Preventing long-term problems